-First and foremost, these cookers have a temperature range that can steadily hold low heat for extended periods of time – which is exactly what you want to smoke meat low and slow.
+First and foremost, these cookers have a temperature range that can steadily hold low heat for extended periods – which is exactly why you want to smoke meat low and slow.
 Most pellet grills can easily hold temperatures as low as 200°F.

-Second, pellet grills are set it and forget it style of smokers.
+Second, pellet grills are set and forget it style of smokers.
 All you have to do to get your grill fired up is turn a dial on your control panel.
 It’s as simple as that to get your cook started!
-No need to mess around with building and babysitting a fire.
+There’s no need to mess around with building and babysitting a fire.

 Pellet grills also work as convection style cookers with an indirect heating method – which ultimately leads to evenly cooked results without having to rotate your bird throughout the cook.

 Last, but certainly not least, is that these grills will deliver some pretty incredible flavor to your food.
 Wood pellets are the fuel source for these grills, and they impart delicious smokey flavor onto your turkey.